derive4j/hkt/README.md

 We say that `__<HkTest.w, A>` is the HK encoding of HkTest<A>.

 ## Obligatory Monad example:
-The higher kinded polymorpism allow us the express things that are normaly impossible in Java.
+The higher kinded polymorphism gain by the encoding allows us the express things that are normally impossible in Java.
 Eg.:
 ```java
 public interface Monad<m> {
   <A> __<m, A> pure(A a);